-This Proxy Statement is furnished to the shareholders of record of ITT Corporation, an Indiana corporation (the "Company" or "ITT"), in connection with the solicitation of proxies on behalf of the Board of Directors of the Company, for use at the Annual Meeting of Shareholders to be held on May 20, 2014 (the "Annual Meeting").
+This Proxy Statement is furnished to the shareholders of record of ITT Corporation, an Indiana corporation (the "Company" or "ITT"), in connection with the solicitation of proxies on behalf of the Board of Directors of the Company, for use at the Annual Meeting of Shareholders to be held on May 8, 2015 (the "Annual Meeting").
 The Annual Meeting will be held at 9:00 a.m.
 Eastern Daylight Time at ITT Corporation Headquarters, 1133 Westchester Avenue, White Plains, New York 10604.

 Why did I receive these proxy materials?
-Beginning on or about March 31, 2014, this Proxy Statement is being mailed or made available, as the case may be, to shareholders who were shareholders as of March 24, 2014, the record date, as part of the Board of Directors' solicitation of proxies for the Annual Meeting and any adjournments or postponements thereof.
-This Proxy Statement and ITT's 2013 Annual Report to Shareholders and Annual Report on Form 10-K (which have been furnished to shareholders eligible to vote at the Annual Meeting) contain information that the Board of Directors believes is relevant to shareholders in voting on the matters to be addressed at the Annual Meeting.
+Beginning on or about March 27, 2015, this Proxy Statement is being mailed or made available, as the case may be, to shareholders who were shareholders as of March 10, 2015, the record date, as part of the Board of Directors' solicitation of proxies for the Annual Meeting, including any adjournments or postponements thereof.
+This Proxy Statement and ITT's 2014 Annual Report to Shareholders and Annual Report on Form 10-K (which have been furnished to shareholders eligible to vote at the Annual Meeting) contain information that the Board of Directors believes is relevant to shareholders in voting on the matters to be addressed at the Annual Meeting.

 Who is entitled to vote?
-You can vote if you owned shares of the Company's common stock as of the close of business on March 24, 2014, the record date.
+You can vote if you owned shares of the Company's common stock as of the close of business on March 10, 2015, the record date.

 How do I get admitted to the Annual Meeting?
-Only shareholders of record or beneficial owners of the Company's common stock ("Common Stock") as of March 24, 2014 may attend the Annual Meeting in person.
+Only shareholders of record or beneficial owners of the Company's common stock as of the record date may attend the Annual Meeting in person.
 You will need an admission ticket or proof of ownership to enter the Annual Meeting.
-An admission ticket is attached to your Proxy Card if you hold shares directly in your name as a shareholder of record.
+An admission ticket is attached to your proxy card if you hold shares directly in your name as a shareholder of record.
 If you received a Notice of Internet Availability of Proxy Materials (a "Notice"), your Notice is your admission ticket.
 We encourage you to vote your proxy as soon as possible, even if you plan to attend the Annual Meeting, but please keep the admission ticket and bring it with you to the Annual Meeting.

-If your shares are held beneficially in the name of a broker, bank or other holder of record, you must present proof of your ownership of Common Stock, such as a bank or brokerage account statement, to be admitted to the Annual Meeting.
+If your shares are held beneficially in the name of a broker, bank or other holder of record, you must present proof of your ownership of common stock, such as a bank or brokerage account statement, to be admitted to the Annual Meeting.
 Please note that if you plan to attend the Annual Meeting in person and would like to vote there, you will need to bring a legal proxy from your broker, bank or other holder of record as explained below.
-If your shares are held beneficially and you would rather have an admission ticket, you can obtain one in advance by mailing a written request, along with proof of your ownership of Common Stock, to:
+If your shares are held beneficially and you would rather have an admission ticket, you can obtain one in advance by mailing a written request, along with proof of your ownership of common stock, to:

-Attn: Corporate Secretary ITT Corporation 1133 Westchester Avenue White Plains, New York 10604
+ITT Corporation 1133 Westchester Avenue White Plains, New York 10604 Attn: Corporate Secretary